Skip to main content

 Li's 2008 work showed that 3-day forest immersion increased NK-cell activity by ~50% with effects lasting up to 30 days, attributed to inhaled phytoncides — volatile organic compounds released by trees, particularly conifers Li 2008.
 The result was striking and sparked a decade of follow-up.

-The replication record is mixed. later studies in non-Japanese forest types (European deciduous, North American mixed) have shown smaller and less consistent NK-cell effects.
+The replication record is mixed.
+Subsequent studies in non-Japanese forest types (European deciduous, North American mixed) have shown smaller and less consistent NK-cell effects.
 The dose — 3 days of total immersion — is also far above what most readers will achieve.
 The honest takeaway: there's a real signal, the mechanism is plausible, but the practical application is unclear.

 The mood and anxiety effect